Lozi mythology: Nyambe founds the Lozi nation

 In this version, Nyambe is shown to be the founder of the Lozi nation.
 Nyambe and his wife Nasilele had a daughter Mwambwa (which means "one who is being talked about").
 In a variation on this theme, Nyambe is said to have created many wives for himself and had children by all of them.
-(This story also legitimises polygyny in the Lozi nation.)
 When Mwambwa had grown up, Nyambe fell in love with her and had incestuous sexual intercourse with her.
 When Nasilele found out what had happened between her husband and her daughter, she quarrelled with her husband and beat her daughter.
 Nyambe was so upset by his wife's behaviour that he called his servant, Sasisho, and announced his decision to return to heaven.
 Nyambe ordered a spider to spin a web, so that he and his servant could climb to heaven leaving Nasilele on Earth.
 Due to her remorse, Nasilele died a few weeks later.

 Mwambwa, the daughter of Nyambe and Nasilele, later became the first Luyi sovereign and, therefore, founder of the nation.
 Her eldest daughter, whose name was Mbuyu and who was presumably conceived from the incest with Nyambe, took over the sovereignty from her mother.